 - Relapse Risk.
 For recovering addicts, codependency poses a significant risk of relapse.
 The codependent’s behaviors and emotional dependence can trigger feelings of guilt, shame, and inadequacy in the recovering addict.
 Additionally, if the codependent continues to enable the addictive behavior, it becomes challenging for the addict to maintain sobriety in an environment that supports and encourages relapse.

 It is crucial for recovering addicts to address codependency as part of their recovery process.
 By establishing healthier boundaries, developing self-esteem, and seeking support through therapy or support groups, individuals can break free from the dangers of codependency and enhance their chances of maintaining long-term sobriety and overall well-being.

 How to Break Codependency and Overcome Addiction

+Our program helps individuals achieve long-term recovery.
 Our treatment philosophy is based on a comprehensive and integrated approach to addressing all issues related to substance use and mental health disorders.
-We leave nothing to guesswork as we utilize therapeutically proven, evidence-based clinical practices.
-We place superior patient care as our highest priority and offer them all-inclusive treatment services.

 We understand codependency and its connection to addiction and use evidence-based treatment to help individuals overcome both circumstances.
 Contact us today if you or a loved one are ready to work toward healthier relationships.